zheliangz/zheliangz.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 I am a Ph.D. candidate in Economics at Washington University in St. Louis.
-My research focuses on Macroeconomics, Monetary Policy, Information Frictions and Environment economics.
+My research focuses on Macroeconomics, Monetary Policy, Information Frictions and Environmental Economics.

 I am available for the 2022-2023 economic job market.